fieldtrip/website/tutorial/preproc/denoising_opm.md

 data_ssp2 = ft_denoise_ssp(cfg, data, data_er); % use the emptyroom data for the ssp estimation
 ```

 The **[ft_denoise_ssp](/reference/ft_denoise_ssp)** function applies SSP denoising.
 In the first call, we use the task data itself as both the data to be cleaned and the reference for estimating the noise components.
-In the second call, we use the empty-room data as the reference for noise estimation.
+In the second call, we use the emptyroom data as the reference for noise estimation.

 Now we can compare the result of the two different ways of cleaning by computing the ERF and displaying the results together